guyfedwards/medicspot/QUESTIONS.md

     var bar = foo(1);
     console.log(bar(2))

-Qs5: Explain how you think you'd use the following function
+Qs5: Explain how the following function would be used

     function double(a, done) {
       setTimeout(function() {